pcdshub/pcdsdevices/docs/source/upcoming_release_notes/1274-Adding_base_class_for_hxr_diffractometer..rst

 Features
 --------
-- Adding base class for the hxr diffractometer, the class will ask user to input base PV e.g. HXR:GON:MMS as the prefix.
-All of the stages are hardcoded as suffixes.
+- Adding base class for hxr diffractometer, this class needs the base prefix to be passed in e.g. HXR:GON:MMS.
+The stage suffixes are hardcoded.

 Device Updates
 --------------